|CLICK HERE for information on +Pass transportation for our students.

 Bromwell embraces a long tradition of academic excellence led by a cohesive, award winning faculty.
 Our literature-based curriculum inspires our students to reach their highest potential as independent, confident learners.
-Beyond the required curriculum, Bromwell offers Physical Education, Theater and Instructional Research Technologies.
+Beyond the required curriculum, Bromwell offers Physical Education, Art/Music and Instructional Research Technologies.
 Other programs and activities include:

-• After School Enrichment
+• After School Enrichment Classes

 • Challenge and G/T